 For example, Poland did not let us buy sleeper train tickets online during the summer.
-So even though the train was operated by the same operator we took on another route, we had to buy tickets from a reseller to secure our spot and pay a hefty comission + shipping price.
-I am glad we did this because the train was full from Prague to Krakow!
+So even though the train was operated by the same operator (both were Ceske Drahy trains) we took on another route, we had to buy tickets from a reseller to secure our spot and pay a hefty commission + shipping price.
+But I am glad we did this because the train was full from Prague to Krakow!

 For our train from Krakow to Lviv, Polrail would only let us pick up the tickets in person.
 So once we got to Krakow, we had to pick it up at a post office near the main station.

-When we took the trains to Ukraine however, we had to make our own beds and there was no private washing basin or mirrors in the cabin even though we had a private cabin.
-You have to use the shared bathroom to brush your teeth.
+When we took the trains to Ukraine on Polrail (Polish Rail), practically nothing was done for us – we had to make our own beds, which includes changing the cabin layout by pushing up the chairs, and there was no private washing basin or mirrors in the cabin (even though we had a private cabin).
+We had to use the shared bathroom to brush teeth.

 There is not much you can do but mentally prepare yourself, because unlike flights they don’t indicate the train model numbers on the reservation.
-But really, it wasn’t that bad at all!
+But really, at the end of the day, the journey is only a few hours at a time so it wasn’t that bad at all!

 Crossing borders on a sleeper train

-If you value sleep – do not cross country borders in a sleeper train.
-They will wake you up at least three times at ungodly hours – once to cross the border out of the first country, once to cross border into the second country and collect passports for immigration stamps, and then once more to return the stamped passports.
+If you value sleep – you might not want to cross country borders in a sleeper train.
+They will wake you up at least three times at ungodly hours – once to cross the border out of the origin country, once to cross the border into the destination country and collect passports for immigration stamps, and then once more to return the stamped passports back to your possession.

-I crossed the border from Poland into Ukraine and barely got three hours of sleep thanks to this.
+I crossed the border from Krakow to Lviv (Poland into Ukraine) and barely got three hours of sleep thanks to this.
 In my case, I was woken up one more time for a random inspection into the cabin in the Ukraine side.
 At 4am.

-It makes for an interesting experience and stories but I was a zombie when we arrived in Lviv three hours later.
+Sure, it makes for an interesting experience (and stories) but I was a zombie when we arrived in Lviv three hours later.